aneeshdalvi/SER502-Spring2019-Team4/README.md

 ## DESI LANGUAGE

-We are proud to create and name this new programming language by incorporating the keywords of Hindi language to incorporate our culture with it.
+We are proud to create and name this new programming language by incorporating the keywords of Hindi language to add essence of our culture in it.

 ## Tools used -
     - Eclipse